Raising Interest Rates and Legacy Planning

 A CRAT is the reverse of a CLAT in that the grantor receives the annuity income stream in a CRAT.
 With a lifetime CRAT, a grantor creates and funds an irrevocable trust which distributes a stated annual annuity amount to specific non-charitable beneficiaries, which can include the grantor and grantor’s spouse.
 The annuity amount is typically a stated percentage of the trust value which must be at least 5%, but not more than 50%.
 The annuity income may be paid for: (1) the lifetimes of the noncharitable beneficiaries; (2) a term of up to 20 years; or (3) the shorter or longer of these time periods.
 At the end of the period, the remainder passes to one or more charities, private foundations, donor advised funds, etc. To qualify, the charitable remainder interest must be equal to at least 10%.

-As a tax-exempt trust, if the CRAT is funded with appreciated assets that are subsequently sold, the CRAT will not recognize taxable income/gain.
+A CRAT is a tax-exempt trust.
+As a tax-exempt trust if the CRAT is funded with appreciated assets which are subsequently sold, the CRAT will not recognize taxable income/gain.
 However, the non-charitable beneficiaries will incur income tax on the subsequent CRAT distributions.
 Furthermore, with a lifetime CRAT, the grantor may obtain a charitable income and gift tax deduction which are determined using the §7520 rate.
-A higher §7520 rate provides a greater discount in calculating the present value of the annuity income interest received by the non-charitable beneficiaries, thereby increasing the value for the charitable remainder interest and generating a larger charitable deduction.
+A higher §7520 rate provides a greater discount in calculating the present value of the annuity income interest received by the non-charitable beneficiaries, thereby increasing the value for the charitable remainder interest, and generating a larger charitable deduction.
 Of course, the ability to take the full charitable deduction for the amount contributed to the grantor CLAT is subject to the various percentage and other limitations and requirements imposed on charitable income tax deductions.
 Any unused deduction can be carried forward for up to five years.